Infection Definitions

 - Negative predictive value

-5. Positive predictive value indicates the probability of a patient with a positive result has the disease.
+5. Positive predictive value indicates the probability that a patient with a positive result has the disease.
 Negative predictive- it is a test to correctly exclude the disease

 6. Types of carriers: